rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/README.rst

     sudo docker run --gpus=all -u $(id -u):$(id -g) -v ${PWD}:/home/ubuntu -w /home/ubuntu --rm \
       rocketml/rmldnn:latest rmldnn --config=config_test.json

-Finally, we can visualize the predictions, for example, by loading the `numpy` files and showing the images with `matplotlib`.
+Finally, we can visualize the predictions, for example, by loading the `HDF5` file and showing the images with `matplotlib`.

 .. code:: bash

   import numpy as np
+  import h5py as h5
   import matplotlib.pyplot as plt

-    pred = np.load('./debug/output_1_0.npy').round()
+  pred = h5.File('predictions/output_1.h5', 'r')
-    plt.imshow(pred[0,:,:],cmap="gray")
+  for dataset in pred:
+    plt.imshow(pred[dataset][0,:,:].round(), cmap="gray")
     plt.show()

 Doing this for a few samples, we obtain the segmentation predictions below.